ELITEv5/SunPLS/Documents/The_Monetary_Policy_Engine.md

 P → R
 ```

-Over time, the market price should converge toward the equilibrium price.
+Over time, the market price should converge toward the equilibrium value.

 This convergence occurs through: